humdrum-tools/humdrum-documentation/tool/urrhythm/index.md

 ### NOTE

-The **urrhythm** command differs from Johnson-Laird's theory in the definition of syncopation.
+The <span class="tool">urrhythm</span> command differs from Johnson-Laird's theory in the definition of syncopation.
 Johnson-Laird's theory requires that a listener be able to identify a syncopation retrospectively.
 That is, a listener is able to determine whether the current beat is a syncopation,